-Appeals: Should you fail to receive an offer of a place at the school, you have the right of appeal to an independent Appeals Panel, whose decisions are binding on the school and Governing Body.
+Appeals: If we have to refuse a sixth form place, students and their parents both have the right of appeal to an independent Appeals Panel, whose decisions are binding on the school and Governing Body.

-should be made online through Applications for appeals Lincolnshire County Council www.lincolnshire.gov.uk/schooladmissions or call 01522 782030.
+Applications for appeals should be made online through Lincolnshire County Council www.lincolnshire.gov.uk/schooladmissions or call 01522 782030.